MicrosoftDocs/azure-docs/articles/applied-ai-services/form-recognizer/includes/how-to-guides/csharp-sdk.md

 ## Next steps

-In this quickstart, you used the Form Recognizer .NET client library to train models and analyze forms in different ways.
+For this project, you used the Form Recognizer .NET client library to train models and analyze forms in different ways.
 Next, learn tips to create a better training data set and produce more accurate models.

 > [!div class="nextstepaction"]
 > [Build a training data set](../../build-training-data-set.md)

 * [What is Form Recognizer?](../../overview.md)

-* The sample code from this guide (and more) can be found on [GitHub](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/README.md).
+* The sample code for this project is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-quickstart-code/blob/master/dotnet/FormRecognizer/csharp-sdk-quickstart.cs).